AntiqueSounds/Tandem-Badge/README.md

 The software pulsates the “throbbing” chevron in the lower right.
 The power and run LEDs are also pulsed in the software (not related to the switches).

 At boot the device attempts to connect to the first SSID, if it fails it tries the second.
 If it connects, then it gets the time and offsets using the TZ parameter.
+If the WIFi fails to connect, it shows N/A where time would normally reside.
+It will retry every hour.
 Time is displayed at the bottom.
-The wifi is disconnected.
+The wifi is then disconnected.
 Time is maintained inside the device and is updated every minute.
-THe Wifi is connected every hour to refresh and sync for clock float.
+The Wifi is connected every hour to refresh and sync for clock float.

+SAO ports are labeled "Dynabus: They are standard SAO V 1.68 ports. https://hackaday.com/2019/03/20/introducing-the-shitty-add-on-v1-69bis-standard/ with 3V, GND, SCL/SDA, GPIO1 and GPIO2 available.
+The software uses 3V/GND, GPIO1 and GPIO2.

+The Chevron SAO uses 3V for fixed LEDs and GPIO2 for the candle blinking sequence for the other LEDs.
+The Mackie SAO uses 3V for the CPU LEDs and GPIO2 (and GOPI1) for the other LEDS using a candle display.

+The device will drive those pins for any SAO place onto the SAO header.
+Several have been tested to work.
+Even older designs will work as long as 3V and GND are next to each other.
+The circuit is protected against shorts.